trustbit/logistic-hackathon-public/README.md

 ## Competition runs

-**Please follow the instructions under [Agent template repositories and comeptition build system](#agent-template-repositories-and-comeptition-build-system) first, to get the initial setup out of the way quickly.**
+**Please follow the instructions under [Agent template repositories and competition build system](#agent-template-repositories-and-competition-build-system) first, to get the initial setup out of the way quickly.**

 One simulation run takes **exactly 5 minutes**.
 Before each run we pull the latest versions of your truck agents.
 As the [build](https://github.com/trustbit/logistic-hackathon-public/actions/workflows/docker-images.yml) also runs every 5 minutes it can happen, that your newest version will miss a simulation run, but it will definitely be part of the next one then.